gustavo-kineviz/KnowledgeVault/content/Glossary.md

 ---

+## Call to Action (CTA)

+A clear directive that tells the audience what specific step to take next, typically placed at the end of presentations or content.

+---

 ## CamelCase

 A way of writing names where each word starts with a capital letter and no spaces are used.
 Common in JavaScript because spaces aren't allowed in variable names.

 ![[Pasted image 20250603113551.png]]

+---

+## Cliffhanger

+A narrative technique that builds suspense by creating an unresolved situation, making the audience eager to know what happens next.
+Triggers dopamine release.

 ---